-There are a few steps you can take to set up your bedroom for optimal sleep — backed by science, too!
+There are a few steps people can take to set up their bedroom and create the optimal sleep environment — all backed by science, too!
 Here’s what the experts recommend.

-Ensure that no distracting light gets into your bedroom at night, whether that’s from streetlamps or the moon.
-You can set up blackout shades or solid drapery, and have a good eye mask on hand as a backup option.
+Ensure that no distracting light gets into the bedroom at night, whether that’s from street lamps or the moon.
+People can set up blackout shades or solid drapery, and have a good eye mask on hand as a backup option.

 The absence of light is crucial for getting proper rest.

-So, darkness helps cue your body that it’s time to go to sleep and stay asleep.
+So, darkness helps cue one’s body that it’s time to go to sleep and stay asleep.

 There’s nothing more relaxing than crawling into a bed made up with comfortable sheets.
-If you get hot at night, focus on breathable, crisp, and lightweight sheets.
-If you often wake up feeling chilly, or it’s the dead of winter, flannel sheets might be your friend.
-Also, make sure your sheets are regularly washed and odor-free.
+If people get hot at night, they should focus on breathable, crisp, and lightweight sheets.
+If people often wake up feeling chilly, or it’s the dead of winter, flannel sheets might be their friend.
+Also, people should make sure their sheets are regularly washed and odor-free.

-Even though one study found that scent can’t necessarily rouse you from slumber, keeping your bedroom pleasant-smelling will make sleeping there a much more pleasant experience.
-Experiment with air purifiers, an essential oil diffuser, or a gentle-smelling candle to keep the room fresh.
+Even though one study found that scent can’t necessarily rouse people from slumber, keeping their bedroom pleasant-smelling will make sleeping there a much more pleasant experience.
+Therefore, experiment with air purifiers, an essential oil diffuser, or a gentle-smelling candle to keep the room fresh.

-Studies show that blue light from electronic screens can prevent your brain from releasing melatonin, thus making it harder to fall asleep at night.
-So avoid watching TV, browsing your laptop, or looking at your phone at night as much as possible.
+Studies show that blue light from electronic screens can prevent the brain from releasing melatonin, thus making it harder to fall asleep at night.
+So avoid watching TV, browsing the laptop, or looking at the phone at night as much as possible.

 One way to make this easier is to keep electronics out of your bedroom entirely.
 Store your computer in another room, leave your phone charging in the kitchen and use — gasp! — an old-fashioned analog alarm clock to wake you up.

 Electronics & Light Exposure Quick-Guide by Bedroom Size